AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Thanos Snap</p>

 !!! note
     Updated for 6.3.
 Thanos Snap is the strongest build out of the two possible builds for HoV.
-Also, Mobius has been revived, and it is now used for the build.

 > Boss to be Chosen: Husk Mysticism, then Elysia (fastest clear/speedrun) or Aponia

 !!! note
-    Hephaestus is only ever taken if you want the fastest clear time for F17.
-If you aren't looking for that, then by any means, just stick with Husk instead, as it's the safer and more comfortable option.
+    Booli the shit out of Mysticism, that Bull is full of shit.

 ####<p align="center">Setup</p>